jsfanatik/vuestacks-chat-vue-firebase-vuexfire/README.md

 ### Overview

-The VueStacks Vuex Firebase chat demo utilizes Vuex, Firebase, and Vue-Router to post messages in a chatroom.
+The VueStacks Vuex Firebase chat demo utilizes Vuexfire, Firebase, and Vue-Router to post messages to a chatroom in real-time.

 This demo utilizes Materialize CSS for general styling.
 See the CDN located in ```public/index.html```